ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 Depending on how you installed git, the default text editor is probably "Vim" showed above.
 Having to use this text editor is not recommended for beginners, or intermediate users.

 How the hell do you even get out of here you ask?
-Well, it is an intuative as typing the following 5 part spell.
+Well, it is as intuative as typing the following 5 part spell.

 You type these characters in order: